-If you live in New York and are thinking about going solar, you should know that thanks to the many financial incentives now available, 2019 is an excellent year for you to install solar panels.
+If you live in New York and are thinking about going solar, 2023 is an excellent year for you to install solar panels.
+But don’t wait, government financial incentives are decreasing.

-As of 2019, New Yorkers pay an average of 14.74 cents per kWh, one of the highest rates in the continental U.S. The state’s power usage doesn’t just result in financial cost.
-The burning of fossil fuels to meet electrical needs puts New York state in the top 10 list of carbon dioxide emissions, producing 164.6 million metric tons of carbon dioxide emissions in the year 2016 alone.
+New Yorkers pay an average of 19 cents per kWh, one of the highest rates in the continental U.S. The state’s power usage doesn’t just result in financial cost.
+The burning of fossil fuels to meet electrical needs puts New York state in the top 10 list of carbon dioxide emissions.

-Considering the environmental toll and the high price New Yorkers are paying, this is a great time to make the switch to clean solar power.
+Considering the environmental toll and the high price New Yorkers are paying for electricity, this is a great time to make the switch to clean solar power.
 Read on to learn about money-saving incentives that New York state offers its residents!

 Federal Investment Tax Credit

-To be eligible for the New Yor State Solar Tax Credit, you must:
+To be eligible for the New York State Solar Tax Credit, you must:

 - Be a New York State resident